miguelalarcos/xautocomplete/README.md

       []
 ```

-When you are not using the xmultiple mode, $(xwidget).val() will return null if the value displayed is not an available option.
+When you are using the simple mode (no multiple, no reference), you can use an extra attribute *strict*.
+If *strict* is true and the value displayed is not an available option, $(xwidget).val() will return null.

 Last, I recommend to use the package *publishComposite* and avoid publishing a full collection.
 Example: